 Motlow State Community College - Many graduates and residents opt to attend Motlow because of its location and affordability.
 Motlow is a two-year, open-door college that offers both basic and career-oriented classes.
 Course offerings include English, Accounting, Math, Computer Science, and History.
 Motlow’s McMinnville campus now offers a fast-track degree program in general studies that is transferable to a four-year institution.
 For more information, click here.

 The Tennessee College of Applied Technology - For people wishing to pursue a technical career, the TCAT campus in McMinnville provides students with specialized education and workshops that give them the skills for immediate job placement.
-TCAT offers a variety of technical training, including Administrative Office Technology, Auto Technology, Computer Information Technology, Electronics Technology, Industrial Electricity, Machine Tool Technology, Practical Nursing, and Welding.
+TCAT offers a variety of technical training, including Industrial Maintenance/Mechatronics, Auto Technology, Computer Information Technology, Industrial Electricity, Machine Tool Technology, Practical Nursing, and Welding.

 For graduates of Warren County High School who choose to leave the county for their education, the most popular institutions are public state universities, such as TTU and MTSU.
 However, graduates also attend many different private universities such as Lipscomb, Sewanee, and Vanderbilt.
 Below is a list of some of the universities located within a 100 mile radius of McMinnville, but for a full list, follow this link.

 Tennessee Technological University, Cookeville (45 miles)

 Tennessee State University, Nashville (72 miles)